 Tenants aged under 35 who live alone are usually entitled to lowest rate of Local Housing Allowance.

 Making a claim

 It is your tenant's responsibility to apply for Housing Benefit.

-We will ask your tenant to provide us with evidence of their income, capital and identity.
-We will also need to see proof of the rent they are being charged.
+They will need to provide us with evidence of their income, capital and identity.
+We will also need to see proof of the rent they are charged.
 Usually this is the tenancy agreement you have with your tenant.

 Payments of benefit